Vondert/Minterplace/README.md

  5. Run local server:
     - npm run dev

  Now using http://localhost:5173 link you can interact with your local version of Minterplace website, but it interacts with the same contract that interacts main version.
-The last thing you need to do is connect your Phantom wallet and enjoy NFT minting experience.
+The last thing you need to do is to connect your Phantom wallet and enjoy NFT minting experience.

  Testing smart contract:
- - Attention: in test all values and metadata are hardcoded, if you want to provide metadata use website or local client version.
+ - Attention: in the test all values and metadata are hardcoded, if you want to provide metadata use website or local client version.
- -Prerequisites: Anchor (coral-xyz), Solana cli, Local keypair with SOLs in devnet.
+ - Prerequisites: Anchor (coral-xyz), Solana cli, Local keypair with SOLs in devnet.
- - If you want manually deploy your version of smart contract and test it follow next steps:
+ - If you want manually to deploy your version of smart contract and test it, follow next steps:
  1. Move to progarm directory:
     - cd competition/minterplace_program
  2. Change wallet pass in Anchor.toml to your local keypair file:
     - ![image](https://github.com/Vondert/Minterplace/assets/95308300/e89d2273-4919-4db8-a9b0-0bbb935b154a)
  3.Set solana config to devnet:
     - solana config set devnet
- 4. Build program:
+ 4. Build a program:
     - anchor build
- 5. Deploy program and copy program address from cli after deploying:
+ 5. Deploy a program and copy program address from cli after deploying:
     - anchor deploy
- 6. Change program addres for new in lib.rs and Anchor.Toml.
+ 6. Change program address for new in lib.rs and Anchor.Toml.
     ![image](https://github.com/Vondert/Minterplace/assets/95308300/a8f7992c-9b0f-4830-b974-5f4d4e501fce)
     ![image](https://github.com/Vondert/Minterplace/assets/95308300/a9b25060-e12f-4cd5-8f2a-d87f648f52e4)
  7. Repeat steps 4 and 5.